Doctor of Ministry (DMin)

 The DMin program requires 27 semester hours of course work (which includes from 21 to 24 hours of prescribed and elective courses and from 3 to 6 hours of independent study courses), plus a 3-hour applied research project related to the student’s ministry.
 The program normally requires at least four years of study.

 All courses are six months in length, but include only one or two week residence on the main campus.
 During the preresident months, students read and interact with course material.
 After the course meets for the resident week, students complete an assignment that is appropriate to their ministry.
 DTS alumni are allowed to audit the resident portion of a course as space permits.
 Registration for summer DMin courses must be completed by March 15, and registration for winter DMin courses must be completed by September 15.
-Electives in the various areas of concentration are listed in the “Course Description” section of this catalog.
+Electives in the various areas of concentration are listed in the “Course Description” section of the catalog.

 All work leading to the Doctor of Ministry degree must be completed in no less than three and no more than six years from the time of matriculation.
 A minimal grade of B- must be received in every course credited toward graduation and also on the applied research project.